IBM/message-catalog-manager/README.md

 [![Coverage Status](https://coveralls.io/repos/github/IBM/message-catalog-manager/badge.svg?branch=master)](https://coveralls.io/github/IBM/message-catalog-manager?branch=master)

 ## Overview

-Support for message catalogs, including:
-- catalog index
-- remote and local catalogs
-- message lookup from a catalog
-- NLS bundles
-- message inserts
-- catloggedError class that carries catalog message context information
+This module provides a mechanism for translating messages to provide user readable information.
+Messages support named and positional inserts to give context to the messages.
+Messages can include messages and actions, as well as urls for more information.
+A catloggedError class carries catalog message context information so errors thrown around a system can be translated at the appropriate point.

 ### Catalog file format
 The catalog manager works with a set of json message catalog files contain message text.